-Separatists rally in Barcelona for release of prisoners
+Separatists clash with police in Barcelona after huge rally

 The Catalan crisis is set to be a key issue in Spain’s Nov.
 10 national election, where Socialist Prime Minister Pedro Sánchez will try to stay in power.

-Earlier Saturday, Spain’s far-right party Vox drew several thousand people to a political rally in central Madrid.
+Also on Saturday, Spain’s far-right party Vox drew several thousand people to a political rally in central Madrid.
 Vox is trying to profile itself as the best option to stop the rupture of Spain.